zama-ai/concrete-ml/docs/built-in-models/tree.md

 #  1 examples over 1 have a FHE inference equal to the clear inference
 ```

-In a similar usage, the decision boundaries of the Concrete-ML model can be plotted, and, then, compared to the results of the classical XGBoost model executed in the clear.
-A 6-bits model is shown in order to illustrate the impact of quantization on classification.
+In a similar example, the decision boundaries of the Concrete-ML model can be plotted, and, then, compared to the results of the classical XGBoost model executed in the clear.
+A 6-bit model is shown in order to illustrate the impact of quantization on classification.
 Similar plots can be found in the [Classifier Comparison notebook](ml_examples.md).

 ![Comparison of clasification decision boundaries between FHE and plaintext models](../figures/xgb_comparison_pipeline.png)